 Durham Region is vulnerable to a wide range of potential emergency situations.
-Some of these emergencies happen frequently with localized impacts (e.g. fires, chemical spills) while others are rare but could have severe consequences on the population and the environment (e.g. ice storm).
+Some of these emergencies happen more frequently with localized impacts (e.g. fires, chemical spills) while others are rare but could have severe consequences on the population and the environment.
 Large-scale emergencies occur very rarely but we must always be prepared.
-In general, disasters or emergencies can be categorized into two groupings:
+In general, disasters or emergencies can be categorized into three groupings:

-Technological emergencies are also human-caused and can affect critical infrastructure, computer technology, telecommunications and other information technology issues.
+Hazards which arise from the manufacture, transportation, and use of such substances as radioactive materials, chemicals, explosives, flammables, modern technology and critical infrastructure.
+Technological emergencies are also human-caused and can affect critical infrastructure, computer technology, power outages, telecommunications and other information technology issues.

 Hazard Identification and Risk Assessment (HIRA)

 The purpose of a Hazard Identification and Risk Assessment (HIRA) is to understand what risks or threats to public safety, property or the environment exist in Durham Region, and to assess their impact.
 Completing a HIRA forms the basis and determines the priorities for the Emergency Management Program.
 Understanding the risks allows for prevention, mitigation, preparedness, response to and recovery from these threats.

 There are four steps to create and maintain a HIRA:

 - Risk Assessment – frequency and consequence

 - Monitor and Review annually for change in frequency and/or consequence